As we approach a new year and speculate what this year will mean to us, I look back at what the past years have meant to me.

 2005 -- What's next

 As we entered the final year of our undergraduate program, the single biggest talk was "what's next".
-People were trying for Masters/Ph.D., MBA, Civil services, or simply to land a good job.
-Even in each of these groups, there were so many choices and so much discussion.
-I ended up going for a job to get some experience and was lucky to land a job with BT within the first week of placement.
+People were pursuing Master's degree, Ph.Ds, MBAs, Civil services, or simply to land a good job.
+Even within each of these groups, there were numerous choices and extensive discussion.
+I ended up taking a job to gain some experience, and was fortunate to land a position with BT within the first week of our college placement.

 2004 -- Electrical engineering

-This year was filled with much of the core courses of our electrical engineering program.
-The breadth of sub-fields in our branch -- from power to electronics to communication to computer architecture -- makes electrical engineering perhaps the most diverse branch at IITK.
+This year was filled with many of the core courses of our electrical engineering program.
+The breadth of subfields in our branch -- from power to electronics to communication to computer architecture -- makes electrical engineering the most diverse branch at IITK.
 However, I also found it very tough to score, given the relative grading and the agonizingly hard-working "batti" junta.

 2003 -- Rigor and mayhem

-The academic load at IITK was serious and I spent much of the year managing the rigor and the mayhem.
-On top of that, there were numerous festivals and events going on that solicited active participation.
+The academic load at IITK was rigorous, and I spent much of the year managing the challenges.
+Additionally, numerous festivals and events were taking, soliciting active participation.
 I was hardly active anywhere.
-However, I did waste a lot of time doing "bulla" --- talking to people, arguing on weird topics, or picking up random games of table tennis.
+However, I did waste a lot of time doing "bulla" --- talking to people, arguing about weird topics, or picking up random games of table tennis.

 2002 -- The IIT dream

-This was a year of dreams, most importantly the dreams of my parents and their years of sacrifice.
-Getting into IIT gave my parents a sense of unmatched pride for having raised a worthy child and a confirmation of having done the right things all these years.
-It also gave me a humbling experience and a cut-throat competition into a world of very high achievers.
+This was a year of dreams, most importantly, the dreams of my parents and their years of sacrifice.
+Getting into IIT gave my parents an unmatched sense of pride for having raised a worthy child and a confirmation of having done the right things all these years.
+It also gave me a humbling experience and a cut-throat competition in a world of very high achievers.

 2001 -- Top of the school

-The highlight of this year would definitely be me being at the top of my school in board examinations.
-After standing at third and second places respectively in the previous two internal examinations, coming at the top was especially satisfying.
-Even though I did not do well in any of the entrance examinations, I will be leaving SJC at the high mark.
+The highlight of this year is me being at the top of my school in board examinations.
+After standing in third and second places respectively in the previous two internal examinations, coming at the top was especially satisfying.
+Even though I did not perform well in any of the entrance examinations, I will be leaving SJC with a high mark.

 2000 -- Lacking confidence

-Our class sections were re-organized for class 11th and 12th, and I moved to the supposedly tougher A-section.
+Our class sections were re-organized for classes 11th and 12th, and I moved to the supposedly tougher A-section.
 This was a year when my self-confidence was all over the place.
-I was intimated by the tougher section, didn't appear in top-3 positions in any of the examinations, lost many of my former friends, and my sister got busy in her college.
-Only good thing: Y2K came and we all survived.
+I was intimidated by the tougher section, didn't appear in the top-3 positions in any of the examinations, lost many of my former friends, and my sister got busy in college.
+The only good thing is that Y2K came, and we all survived.

 1999 -- Early signs

-My first public examination and I stood third in my college.
-I felt great joy and there were celebrations all around.
-My secondary school had been great so far and I was looking forward to senior secondary with great hopes and expectations.
+My first public examination, and I stood third in my college.
+I felt great joy, and celebrations were everywhere.
+My secondary school had been great so far, and I was looking forward to senior secondary with great hopes and expectations.
 There was also a sudden change in how friends saw each other in terms of grades, something that I hated.

 1995-1998 -- The happy bubble

-My secondary school years from class 6th to 9th were like a giant happy bubble.
-I made great friends at school, did well in academics with a consistent 1st in almost all these years, and had a very active friend circle in our neighborhood at home.
-I was young, feisty, competitive, and almost like a star kid in every department of my life, never knowing that this period will come to an end.
+My secondary school years, from class 6th to 9th, were like a giant happy bubble.
+I made great friends at school, performend well academically with a consistent 1st in almost all these years, and had a very active social circle in our neighborhood at home.
+I was young, feisty, competitive, and almost like a star kid in every department of my life, never knowing that this period would come to an end.

 1988-1994 -- Elementary bliss

-I was very shy and reserved in my elementary.
-My teachers always had the perfect quiet boy image of me even though I was very active at home.
-My mother used to help me with my studies and I was doing reasonably okay, without having any pressure whatsoever.
+I was very shy and reserved in my elementary school.
+My teachers always had the perfect image of me as a quiet boy, even though I was very active at home.
+My mother used to help me with my studies, and I was doing reasonably okay, without having any pressure whatsoever.
 Elementary life was nothing short of bliss without having to care much or do much.

 1982-1987 -- Childhood

 My memories of this time are a mix of what I have been told and what I faintly remember.
-I indeed remember having attended a preschool in Allahabad and another one in Hapur, before getting coached for admission into St. Joseph's College.
+I indeed remember attending a preschool in Allahabad and another one in Hapur, before being coached for admission into St. Joseph's College.